Not I/Footfalls/Rockaby at the Royal Court

 You either love Samuel Beckett or you don’t, but there is no denying that he is the master of enticement – through language and pace his themes are laced together.
 The power of his pauses push you to the edge of your seat: you’re waiting for anything to disturb them and wishful for it to be loud or even comedic to release the tension, but it never comes.
 He eclectically teases, and it’s masterful.
 Asmus directs the monologues with sheer respect and grace and the Royal Court confirm themselves as a house of explorers, risk-takers, and celebrators of pure good writing.

-Not I/Footfalls/Rockaby is at the Royal Court until 18th January 2014, but transfers to the Duchess Theatre for its West End run from the 3rd February 2014, for further information or to book visit here.
+Not I/Footfalls/Rockaby is at the Royal Court until 18th January 2014, but transfers to the Duchess Theatre for its West End run from 3rd February 2014.
+For further information or to book visit the theatre’s website here.